• Skip to primary navigation

 Here’s a look at some primary colors and the associations they share:

-• Red is known to capture attention.
+- Red is known to capture attention.
 It’s associated with excitement, passion, energy, and action.
 It can also be linked to danger, however.
 Brands like Coca Cola and YouTube use red to encourage appetite and excitement.

-• Blue is known for being calm, trustworthy, and peaceful.
+- Blue is known for being calm, trustworthy, and peaceful.
 It’s for this reason that brands like Walmart and Facebook use it in their branding and marketing.

-• Pink is a color that evokes feelings of femininity, playfulness, and love.
+- Pink is a color that evokes feelings of femininity, playfulness, and love.
 Thus, it should come as no surprise that it’s a favorite among brands like Victoria’s Secret and Barbie.

-• Orange is an interesting color.
+- Orange is an interesting color.
 It’s known to elicit feelings of adventure, enthusiasm, creativity, and success.
 Perhaps that’s why companies like Nickelodeon and Home Depot rely on it.

 This is just a small sampling – a shallow entry into a rich field of psychological study – but it gives you an idea of how important color is in your brand’s design and marketing endeavors.
-Based on these insights, you can become more intentional with your decision-making.
+Based on these insights, you can become more intentional in your decision-making.

 3 Tips for Leveraging Color in Brand Marketing